 Provides the graduate student with a field placement which integrates theory with a planned and supervised professional experience.
 Programs must be formulated in consultation with appropriate graduate faculty.
-May be repeated for credit up to 3 hours.
+Repeatable for credit up to 3 hours.
 May not be used to fulfill degree requirements.
-Graded Cr/NCr.

 ECON 800.
 Analysis of Economic Theory (3).